zorael/kameloso/README.md

 ### Display settings

 If you have bright terminal background, the colours may be hard to see and the text difficult to read.
 If so, pass the `--bright` argument, and/or modify the configuration file; `brightTerminal` under `[Core]`.
 The bot uses the full range of [8-colour ANSI](https://en.wikipedia.org/wiki/ANSI_escape_code#3/4_bit), so if one or more colours are too dark or bright even with the right `brightTerminal` setting, please refer to your terminal appearance settings.
+Colouring might not work well with greyish theming.

 An alternative is to disable colours entirely with `--monochrome`.